Entreprecariat/Entreprecariat/insights/research-question-2.md

 Topic_2, has been nominated "Entreprecariat Life" and is well connected to what states the Guardian: "Neoliberalism sees **competition** as the defining characteristic of human relations.
 It redefines citizens as consumers, whose democratic choices are best exercised by buying and selling, a process that rewards merit and punishes inefficiency.
 It maintains that “the market” delivers benefits that could never be achieved by planning."
 In the post-neoliberalist era, the entreprecariat relies on the **management** of his/her **creativity** to **model** the path to success.

-**War, unemployment, populism** and **recession** are terms that denote a negative connotation of the capitalism, what Mark Fisher had called Realism Capitalism.
+**War, unemployment, populism** and **recession** in Topic_3 are terms that denote an overall negative connotation of Capitalism society, what Mark Fisher had called Realism Capitalism.

+Finally, Zeitgeist topic is named after some interesting words that seem taken from books here not analyzed: terms like **depression, attention and desire** can easily refer to the **condition** of "the culture in a Liquid Modern World" of which the philosopher Baumann talks about.